Anthropology (DANT.ULisboa)

 Curricular Units ECTS

-Postgraduate Research Seminar III 3 ECTS
+Postgraduate Studies Seminar III 3 ECTS

 Research Seminar in Anthropology III 5 ECTS